 Inflation Rate in Pakistan averaged 8.05 percent from 1957 until 2023, reaching an all time high of 37.81 percent in December of 1973 and a record low of -10.32 percent in February of 1959.
 This page provides the latest reported value for - Pakistan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Pakistan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Inflation Rate in Pakistan is expected to be 9.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Pakistan to stand at 4.00 in 12 months time.
-In the long-term, the Pakistan Inflation Rate is projected to trend around 3.50 percent in 2022, according to our econometric models.
+Inflation Rate in Pakistan is expected to be 21.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Pakistan Inflation Rate is projected to trend around 12.00 percent in 2024 and 11.00 percent in 2025, according to our econometric models.